shubhamranswal/zyra/README.md

 - On the login screen, enter any phone number and proceed.
 - Enter `1234` as the OTP to simulate successful login.

+### This project has been tested on Android devices only.
+May require some additional process to test in iOS devices.

 ## Screenshots

 **Landing Page:**